 Perspective View: It can make your day.
 Can it change your life?

-You have a perspective and so do I. Our perspective view on a subject or matter might not be the same and that’s why we have a perspective.
+You have a perspective, and so do I. But, of course, our perspectives on a subject or matter might not be the same, and that’s why we have a view.

 What is perspective?

 A perspective view has more depth to it.
-Here is a definition “It is a view of a three-dimensional image that portrays height, width, and depth for a more realistic image or graphic”.
+For example, here is a definition “It is a view of a three-dimensional image that portrays height, width, and depth for a more realistic image or graphic”.

-When I take a perspective view of a particular behaviour and we’re discussing it, you and I may well have vastly different ways of looking at it.
-For example, I was talking to friends the other day about a high achieving client and what she’s doing.
-My ‘Very Psychic‘ friend said “This is not right for her, she needs to stop”.
-A little later another friend picked up the same intuitive vibe as my first friend and voiced her similar opinion.
+When I take a perspective view of a particular behaviour, and we’re discussing it, you and I may have vastly different ways of looking at it.
+For example, I talked to friends the other day about a high-achieving client and what she’s doing.
+My ‘Very Psychic‘ friend said, “This is not right for her; she needs to stop”.
+A little later, another friend picked up the same intuitive vibe as my first friend and voiced her similar opinion.

 Who’s job is it?

-Both friends indicated to me that it’s my job and up to me to set my client straight.
+Both friends indicated that it’s my job and up to me to set my client straight.
 When I thought about it, I had to disagree.
 I have a different perspective view on the matter.
-All I could do is observe what my client was doing and not judge her.
+I could only observe what my client was doing and not judge her.
 I’m helping my client through personal development coaching.
 My job as her coach is to get her to examine her own decisions and why she’s doing what she’s doing.
-A few days ago I found out I was on the right track because I can see my client is succeeding in what she’s trying to achieve.
+A few days ago, I found out I was on the right track because I could see my client succeeding in what she was trying to achieve.
 She’s also finding out a few things about herself.

 Now I have another example.
 You would agree that as you age, injuries and illnesses become more intense and take longer to heal.
 Right?
-It’s unclear where this idea came from.
-You agree with the idea but you’ve never thought into where you got this perspective from, have you?
-Your answer would be that drew this as an assumption from the general society view, from the medical fraternity or the press.
+Could you clarify where this idea came from?
+You agree with the statement but have never thought about where you got this perspective from, have you?
+You would answer that drew this as an assumption from the general society views, from the medical fraternity or the press.

-Personally, I don’t believe in the assumption that as I get older I’ll get sicker, heal slower and any pain I do get will become more intense.
-For me this assumption is a myth because I live outside that box.
-I have a different perspective and I prove my assumption about myself to be correct almost every day.
+I don’t believe in the assumption that as I get older, I’ll get sicker, heal slower, and any pain I get will become more intense.
+This assumption is a myth because I live outside that box.
+I have a different perspective, and I prove my assumption about myself to be correct almost daily.

-Whenever I talk to someone I examine my perspective on what they are saying as I did with my friends above.
-When these people become clients my perspective view becomes even more critical and I never judge.
+Whenever I talk to someone, I examine my perspective on what they are saying, as I did with my friends above.
+When these people become clients, my view becomes even more critical, and I never judge.

 This outside-the-box way of perceiving started with me examining myself.
-I don’t believe the above statements about how quickly we heal and the intensity of pain are correct because I’ve proved this many times with sickness and injury.
+I don’t believe the above statements about how quickly we heal and the pain intensity is correct because I’ve proved this many times with sickness and injury.
 I’ve also seen it in others who have cured themselves of chronic diseases.

-If you have a different perspective view on a particular thing than I do, that’s great.
-Believe in your view and make it your fantastic life.
+If you have a different perspective on a particular thing than I do.
+Believe in your view and make it your remarkable life.